 The private sector starts the process by laying down its service offerings for DICT access and assessment.
 The private sector is tasked to provide relevant information defining the scalability of its product.
 Although it is the DICT’s part to provide the technical evaluation, it is still the private institution’s call to market its own services and applications.

 The DICT, on its part, will conduct technical monitoring and comparative analyses, which will become the basis of the feedback it will provide.
 As an add-on, the DICT will open its resources to host the agencies’ applications.
 The applications to be reviewed are not limited to newly created applications, hence, DICT will include Research and Development (R&D) means to review mature and open-source applications.

 As for the businesses, they are expected to provide their list of clients, whom the DICT will consider in conducting monitoring and evaluation of services.
 The businesses are also in charge of customizing system applications as deemed necessary by their clients.
 Data services, uptime and connectivity, and other related requirements shall form part of their service.

 The GSC environment and domains will use full stack technology of the Government Common Platform (GCP), which is composed of Business Process Management (Process Maker), NoSQL Database (Mark Logic), Business Intelligence or Analytics (Pentaho), Enterprise Service Bus (WSO2), and Geo visualization tools (CartoDb and Open Geo).
-Likewise, common services created under the Integrated Government Philippines (iGovPhil) Project, such as Philippine National Public Key Infrastructure (PNPKI), Single Sign-On (SSO), PhPay, and Forms Builder are included in the GSC and made available to any government applications to optimize ICT resources.
+Likewise, common services created under the Integrated Government Philippines (iGovPhil) Program, such as Philippine National Public Key Infrastructure (PNPKI), Single Sign-On (SSO), PhPay, and Forms Builder are included in the GSC and made available to any government applications to optimize ICT resources.

 The DICT plans to partner with different organizations for the implementation of the GSC initiative.